mavaziri/Product-Analytics-Dashboard/README.md

 ✅ TypeScript strict mode with no `any` types
 ✅ Clear naming conventions
 ✅ Reusable components and hooks
-✅ Unit tests with Jest and React Testing Library
+✅ Unit tests with Jest
 ✅ Proper error handling and loading states

 ### UI/UX & Functionality (10%)